gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-06-26-Code-from-Anywhere-Your-SSH-Guide-to-Remote-Development-in-PyCharm.md

    * **Fill the passphrase**: if your SSH private key weas generated with a passphrase.
    * **Select Save passphrase**
    * Click **Next**.

+If you are connecting using password then select "Password" fill in you password and enable the check box "Save password" if you want to be automatically sign in everytime you try to connect again to the remote env.
 <br />
 ![Auth Details](/content/2025/06/pycharm3.jpg){: width="500" height="400" }
 _fill in the auth details_